rocket2050/osm_java/README.md

 extra-vars
 ==========

 In this branch release-1.0 contains multi domain support where by providing java version in variable you can customise the version want to install.
-By default this will install java8.
+By default this will install java8 with java_home.

-Example:
+Example for redhat:
-ansible-playbook --extra-vars java_version_debian=openjdk-7/8 site.yml
+ansible-playbook --extra-vars java_version_debian=java-1.7.0 site.yml

 NOTE: playbooks are made for debian and redhat both so while passing argument change the name.